• Skip to main content

 Christchurch

-The largest and most cosmopolitan city in New Zealand’s south, Christchurch finds its way onto most South Island itineraries.
-Although it was once the most important showcase of English heritage in New Zealand, Christchurch suffered through two earthquakes in 2010 and 2011 that left much of its historical heart all but destroyed.
+The city was once the most important showcase of English heritage in New Zealand.
+Unfortunately, Christchurch suffered through two earthquakes in 2010 and 2011.
+They left much of the city’s historical heart all but destroyed.

 Aerial View Christchurch